seblutz/JointFormer/README.md

 # JointFormer

+This repository is based on the SemGCN repository.

 ## Trained weights

 Trained weights for the Jointformer on CPN keypoints can be found [here](https://drive.google.com/file/d/1NEgtjHmgS8YZtRX2MObLEo0oRgSDS5Tg/view?usp=sharing).
 The parameters we used to train these weights were: